phest/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

- * **Controller:** The controller to read the controller events from.
+ * **Controller Events:** The controller to read the controller events from.
 If this is blank then it will attempt to get a controller events script from the same GameObject.
  * **Device For Direction:** The direction that will be moved in is the direction of this device.
  * **Disable Other Controls On Active:** If this is checked then whenever the axis on the attached controller is being changed, all other object control scripts of the same type on other controllers will be disabled.
  * **Affect On Falling:** If a `VRTK_BodyPhysics` script is present and this is checked, then the object control will affect the play area whilst it is falling.